-Amy Lee isn’t daunted by working with young adolescents.
-“Actually, I like middle schoolers.
-They’re at that age when they want to be in school.
+She says she’s not daunted by working with young adolescents.
+“They’re at that age when they want to be in school.
 They want to learn.
 And they’re so crazy!
 These kids think they’re cool and they’re so not.
-They’re just awkward, which is charming and entertaining.
-It keeps you guessing and keeps the work interesting.”
+They’re just awkward, which is charming and entertaining, and that keeps the work interesting.”

-What’s her best student-teaching memory?
-“Using song lyrics as a way of teaching figurative language.
-We looked for similes and metaphors and the students loved it.
-I used lyrics from a variety of musical genres and different artists like Rascal Flatts and Kanye West.
+For Amy Lee, her best student-teaching moment was using song lyrics to teach figurative language.
+“We looked for similes and metaphors and the students loved it.
+I used lyrics from a variety of artists like Rascal Flatts and Kanye West.
 The students had to identify the creative language in the lyrics, what it meant and why it was more effective than just saying it directly.
 That was teaching.”

 Our program teaches you how young students develop and hone literacy skills and how they comprehend mathematical concepts.
-It teaches you the most effective means of instruction for social studies and science.
+We teach the most effective means of instruction for social studies and science.
 Our majors understand how to create effective learning environments and how tobalance the needs of students wholearn at a different pace.

-- Our graduates are actively recruited.
+❱❱ Our graduates are actively recruited.